-To train your German shepherd how to follow the sit command you need to follow the following steps:
+To train your German Shepherd how to follow the sit command you need to follow the following steps:

 - Step 2: Find a place in your house which is quiet and has less or no distractions for the dog during training.

-- Step 3: Stand in the front of your dog in such position that you and your dog can look at each other faces.
+- Step 3: Stand in the front of your dog in such a position that you and your dog can look at each other faces.

 - Step 5: Now show the treat to your dog simply by placing it on your fingertips which must be above his nose.

 - Step 6: Say the word “Sit” while pushing your arm forward the one treat only.
-This allows your dog to take seated position to take the treat.
+This allows your dog to take a seated position to take the treat.

 - Step 7: Once you see that your dog has been sitting completely, give him a treat as a reward and praise your dog by saying “good job”.

-One of the common parts of German shepherd training is to teach him how to jump on your command, but you don’t want him to jump on you, especially when you entered in your house.
+One of the common parts of German Shepherd training is to teach him how to jump on your command, but you don’t want him to jump on you, especially when you entered in your house.

 By jumping over the owner, the dog shows his love and greets the owner but this could be annoying much time when your dog jumps over the guest.